HebiRobotics/hebi-cpp-examples/kits/rosie/README.md

   `[Install]`
   `WantedBy=default.target`

-3. Reload systemd to recognize the new service
+3. Reload systemd to recognize the new service:
   `sudo systemctl daemon-reexec`
   `sudo systemctl daemon-reload`
 4. Ensure the Mobile IO device is powered on, then enable and launch the service:
   `sudo systemctl enable rosie.service`
   `sudo systemctl start rosie.service`